 Yoga helps to keep the body flexible, as many of the poses are held for a long period of time.
 This helps to create elasticity of the muscles, ligaments and connective tissue.

 This will help your body to move more efficiently and with a greater range of motion – things that can improve your running.

-Running places a lot of stress on the body and it can lead to the shortening and tightening of muscles.
+Running places a lot of stress on the body, and it can lead to the shortening and tightening of muscles.
 Yoga can help reduce the physical stress of running and help to elongate, relax and strengthen the muscles that will keep you running injury and pain-free.

-You’ll find that your body’s alignment is better when doing yoga and that your concentration improves.
+You’ll find that your body’s alignment is better when doing yoga and that your focus improves.
 This not only allows you to focus on your run, but you’ll also be more aware of the messages that your body is sending you.